 Recently, I’ve received a lot of questions about “jailbroken” Amazon Fire TV devices.
-Today I wanted to explain what jailbreaking is, whether it is legal or illegal, and how it pertains to Amazon Fire TV and firestick.
-The firestick is very affordable at Amazon.
-The price coupled with the ability to “jailbreak” it, has caused a surge in popularity.
+Today I wanted to explain what jailbreaking is, whether it is legal or illegal, and how it pertains to Amazon Fire TV Stick.
+The fire stick is very affordable at Amazon.
+The price, coupled with the ability to “jailbreak” it, has caused a surge in popularity.

 What is a Jailbroken Amazon Fire TV Stick